Helyux/cs2inspect/README.md

 ## Overview

-`cs2inspect` is a python package used for creating and working with CS2 inspect links and gen codes.
+`cs2inspect` is a python package used for creating and working with counter-strike inspect links and gen codes.

 ## Features